Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-cloud-stream-binder-java-app-kafka-azure-event-hub.md

 * [Create Apache Kafka enabled event hubs](/azure/event-hubs/event-hubs-create-kafka-enabled)

-For more information about using Azure with Java, see the [Azure for Java Developers] and the [Java Tools for Visual Studio Team Services].
+For more information about using Azure with Java, see the [Azure for Java Developers] and the [Working with Azure DevOps and Java].

 The **[Spring Framework]** is an open-source solution that helps Java developers create enterprise-level applications.
 One of the more-popular projects that is built on top of that platform is [Spring Boot], which provides a simplified approach for creating stand-alone Java applications.
 To help developers get started with Spring Boot, several sample Spring Boot packages are available at <https://github.com/spring-guides/>.
 In addition to choosing from the list of basic Spring Boot projects, the **[Spring Initializr]** helps developers get started with creating custom Spring Boot applications.